-Shannon Skye Tichenor was born October 9, 1996 and is herself a marvelous piano player.
+Shannon Skye Tichenor was born October 9, 1996 and is a marvelous musician and artist currently based in The Netherlands.
 Annie Tichenor is my wife, best friend and a world-class print graphic designer.
 If I ever manage to get her interested in web development this site will sure look a lot better.
 She's also a top-notch jazz guitarist with a great voice to match.

 This site receives support from some truly talented people we are proud to call our friends:

-Dan Beimborn - chief Mandolin Cafe technical ninja, systems administrator, expert database programmer, L.A.M.P. jedi master, general IT geek, chicken farmer, and husband and father.
+Dan Beimborn - Chief Mandolin Cafe technical ninja, "Linux mommy," systems administrator, database programmer, L.A.M.P. jedi master, IT geek, chicken farmer, husband and father.
 Owner and creator of the Mandolin Archive, the single greatest vintage mandolin resource on the internet.
 Location: works in London during the week, lives in Norwich on the weekends, the former where he coordinates and maintains the European technical infrastructure for a large US investment company.

 Potentially in danger of being removed from home by his wife for owning too many mandolins.
 Prefers: traditional vintage mandolins, celtic and old-time.

-Ted Eschliman - chief Mandolin Cafe Message Board Shepherd/Lead Moderator, jazz mandolin evangelist, theory geek, music industry analyst and author (NAMM, Mel Bay, columnist for Music Inc Magazine), husband and father.
+Ted Eschliman - Chief Mandolin Cafe Forum Shepherd/Lead Moderator, jazz mandolin evangelist, theory geek, music industry analyst and author (NAMM, Mel Bay, columnist for Music Inc Magazine), husband and father.
 Owner and creator of JazzMando.com, the ultimate jazz mandolin resource on the web.
 Author of the popular Mel Bay jazz mandolin method book Getting Into Jazz Mandolin.
 Location: Lincoln, Nebraska, co-owner of Dietze Music stores of Lincoln and Omaha, Nebraska.